potts99/Linux-Post-Install/README.md

 - Automatic security updates
 - SSH disable root login
 - SFTP server config
-- Optional install of Wireguard VPN server - credit to https://github.com/l-n-s/wireguard-install
+- Install of Wireguard VPN server - credit to https://github.com/l-n-s/wireguard-install
-- Optional install for docker
+- Install for docker & docker compose
+- Install Tor & torsocks
+- Install inxi system/hardware identifier
+- Install Google Cloud Platform SDK utils
+- Install NodeJs
+- Install Yarn
+- Install Firejail sandbox
+- Install Teamviewer
 - A message of the day system stats
+- Install a webserver (Apache/Nginx)
+- Create a nonroot user with sudo privileges
 - System Clean up after the install

 In order to use speedtest just use "speedtest" as the command in the cli.[ Click for more info.](https://github.com/sivel/speedtest-cli)